-[†]Yale University, Section for Biomedical Informatics and Data Science.
+[†]Yale University, Department of Biomedical Informatics and Data Science.

-for all $k \ge 0$.
+for all $k \geq 0$.
 We note however that Newton's method is in general not globally convergent.
 Lack of global convergence can occur even when in addition to the previous assumptions, f is assumed to be strongly convex (see, e.g., Example 5.1 in Section 5).